Bite the Bullet (Hoodoo Gurus album): Bubble & Squeak: Outtakes and Oddities

 Bubble & Squeak includes seven B-sides (from Crank and Blue Cave sessions) that came after the Gorilla Biscuit B-side compilation album.
 It also includes a number of covers, unreleased demos, and several tracks dating back to the band's inception in 1981.

 The track "Television Addict" was originally available on The Victims LP, All Loud on the Western Front.
-Founding Gurus' Dave Faulkner (aka Dave Flick) and James Baker co-wrote the song when they were members of this Perth punk rock group.
+Founding Gurus' Dave Faulkner (a.k.a.
+Dave Flick) and James Baker co-wrote the song when they were members of this Perth punk rock group.
 Baker had left Gurus after their first album Stoneage Romeos and did not record Hoodoo Gurus' version of the song.

 "Now I Wanna Sniff Some Glue" and "I Don't Wanna Go Down to the Basement" were both originally recorded by The Ramones on their debut album Ramones (1976), with "Carbona Not Glue" from the Ramones second album Leave Home (1977).